karlospn/mytechramblings-site-source-code/content/posts/building-qa-app-with-aws-bedrock-kendra-s3-and-streamlit.md

 From this point forward, I'm going to assume that you have access to AWS Bedrock and all the available LLM models.

-## **3. Download the boto3 preview wheels files**
+## **3. Get the boto3 preview version**

 The Q&A app will be a Python-based app, which means that you're going to need the ``boto3`` package.
-``boto3`` is the AWS SDK package for Python, which allow Python apps to make use of AWS services.
+``boto3`` is the AWS SDK package for Python, which allows Python apps to make use of AWS services.

-Right now (08/16/2023), there is not a global available ``boto3`` package that allows us to work with the AWS Bedrock service.
+Right now (08/21/2023), there is not a global available ``boto3`` package that allows us to work with the AWS Bedrock service.
 To work with it, you must download the ``boto3`` wheel preview version.

 > What is a wheel?
-Python wheels are a pre-built binary package format for Python modules and libraries.
+> Python wheels are a pre-built binary package format for Python modules and libraries.

-⚠️ If you don't want to lose your time searching for the preview ``boto3`` package, I have  uploaded the ``boto3`` and ``botocore`` wheels that you're going to need to interact with Bedrock on my [GitHub Repository](https://github.com/karlospn/building-qa-app-with-aws-bedrock-kendra-s3-and-streamlit/tree/main).
+⚠️ If you don't want to waste your time searching for the preview ``boto3`` package, I have uploaded the ``boto3`` and ``botocore`` wheel files that you're going to need to interact with AWS Bedrock on my [GitHub Repository](https://github.com/karlospn/building-qa-app-with-aws-bedrock-kendra-s3-and-streamlit/tree/main).

-## **4. Building the Q&A app using LangChain**
+## **4. Build the Q&A app using LangChain**

+> ⚠️ If you're not a fan of [LangChain](https://www.langchain.com/) an prefer to do everything by yourself without the aid of any third-party library, go to the next section (section 5).
+> In section 5, I will show you how to build the same Q&A app we're going to build here, but using only the ``AWS SDK for Python``.

 We are going to set up a very simple UI:
 - A text input field where the users can type the question they want to ask.
-- A number input where the users can set the LLM temperature.
+- A numeric input where the users can set the LLM max tokens.
-- A number input where the user can set the LLM max tokens.
+- A numeric input where the users can set the LLM temperature.
-- A dropdown to select with AWS Bedrock LLM model we want to use to generate the response.
+- A dropdown to select with AWS Bedrock LLM we want to use to generate the response.
 - And a submit button.

 To build the user interface I’m using [Streamlit](https://streamlit.io/).
 I decided to use Streamlit because I can build a simple and functional UI with just a few lines of Python.